kseekins/kseekins.github.io/essays/timeEstimationforADHDCoders.md

 ## Tracking

 At the start of thie estimation project, I downloaded Toggl.
 However I could not make it work.
 Back then I was facing a number of issues running all of my code in my laptop.
 I did not want a potential complication so decided to use my personal journal that I carry with me all the time.
 Transcribing them to the Project Dashboard on Github was not a problem.
 I do not think this compromised the accuracy of the data.
+I look forward to applying this practice in the next semester, even for non-computer sciences courses.
+Most classes involve more of "abosorbing" information- including reading textbooks and reviewing lecture notes.
+How to apply the concept of issue-based project management in them will be the question going forward.

 ## AI Use In this Essay